 Curriculum sequencing Year Autumn Spring Summer 11 Immigration and media impact Changes in the media and the difference it makes What does the UK do on an international level?
-Rules of war Opportunities and barriers in democracy Different organisations and their roles in society Rights and Responsibilities - Laws, rules and rights of citizens The justice system, civil and criminal law The legal system in the 4 nations Rights and changes over time Criminality and right to representation Rights of the individual and citizens in the legal system Rationale for this sequencing Topics at the beginning of Y10 work in line with the content covered in statutory lessons, allowing learners to build upon this and apply in more detail.
+Rules of war Opportunities and barriers in democracy Different organisations and their roles in society Rights and Responsibilities - Laws, rules and rights of citizens The justice system, civil and criminal law The legal system in the 4 nations Rights and changes over time Criminality and right to representation Rights of the individual and citizens in the legal system Patient Topics at the beginning of Y10 work in line with the content covered in statutory lessons, allowing learners to build upon this and apply in more detail.
 This unit provides a foundation for the remainder of the topics as the Government and its laws underpin everything covered over the two years.
 Through discussion, students may decide that there are aspects that they do not like or agree with, which allows the next unit, Active Citizenship, to look at ways that they as UK citizens can bring about change.
-At the end of Y10, the next unit looking at 'Life in Modern Britain' follows as students now understand the function of laws and how they shape aspects of Britain.
-They have opportunity to see how these impact on them, and the people around them, and in turn how society impacts the government and
+Rationale for this sequencing At the end of Y10, the next unit looking at 'Life in Modern Britain' follows as students now understand the function of laws and how they shape aspects of Britain.
+They have opportunity to see how these impact on them, and the people around them, and in turn how society impacts the government and what they do, and how the rights of the individual are affected.
+The final unit 'Rights and Responsibilities' reflects students having a solid understanding of British Society and the role we play in it.
+This unit be this and expands on our rights as individuals.
+It then pulls all strands together by looking at how British citizens have responsibilities, and the individual if these responsibilities are not met by examining laws and the justice system.